 - genital abnormalities

 The exact causes of cyclopia remain unknown.
-However, researchers believe that several factors can increase the risk of cyclopia.
+However, researchers believe that

 - genetic factors